Super-Protocol/docs/docs/cli/commands/files/upload.md

 Depending on the options, the command provides two ways to upload and store the files.
 Choose one that suits you better:

-- **Uploads to storage directly.** This requires a Storj account and SPCTL [configured](/cli#set-up-storj) to use it.
+- **Uploads to storage directly.** This requires a Storj account and SPCTL [configured](/cli#set-up-storj-access) to use it.
 The command will upload the file to the root directory of the bucket specified in the SPCTL configuration file.
-- **Creates a storage order using a Marketplace storage offer.** This does not require a Storj account but requires paying TEE tokens for the order according to the offer pricing and selected lease duration.
+- **Creates a storage order using a Marketplace storage offer.** This does not require a Storj account but requires paying SPPI tokens for the order according to the offer pricing and selected lease duration.

 The input of the command is a TAR.GZ archive file.
 For solutions, this file is created by the [`solutions prepare`](/cli/commands/solutions/prepare) command.
 For data, it is an archive containing the dataset files.